 Performance Poet.
 Playwright.
 Pop Culture Critic.
 Philanthropy Professional.

 As a writer, Nicole fills and completes the spaces for those whose presence is absent or invisible in mainstream media, especially women of color.

-Nicole recently released her debut spoken word album, In/Put: Live from the Valley, which was recorded at CLICK Workspace in Northampton, MA in 2018.
-Proceeds from the album were used to create a fellowship program for emerging women and nonbinary writers of color through Straw Dog Writers Guild.
+Nicole’s poetry is autobiographical.
+She released her debut spoken word album, In/Put: Live from the Valley in 2019.
+It was recorded at CLICK Workspace in Northampton, MA in 2018.
+Proceeds from the album were used to create The Emerging Writer Fellowship, a program for emerging women and nonbinary writers of color through Straw Dog Writers Guild.

 Nicole is currently working on a memoir on the challenges of dating and several plays along with continuing her blog.